maddieamie/reading-notes/README.md

 [API Design Best Practices](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)

 **What does REST stand for?**
+Representational State Transfer

 **REST APIs are designed around a ____.**
+"resource" -- any kind of object, data or service that can be accessed by the client.

 **What is an identifier of a resource?
 Give an example.**

+a URI that uniquely identifies that resource. a customer order or request for information.

 **What are the most common HTTP verbs?**

+GET, POST, PUT, PATCH, & DELETE

 **What should the URIs be based on?**

+Resource URIs should be based on the resource itself and not the methods or operations on the resource.

 **Give an example of a good URI.**

+Something simple that can be flexible when the inventories and data in the backend change.
+Not too specific. like customer/1/orders could find all the orders for customer 1, and any other requests can be additional URIs

 **What does it mean to have a ‘chatty’ web API?
 Is this a good or a bad thing?**